Skip to main content

 Alexandria is central Louisiana's river flood hub, situated along the Red River.
 The historic 2016 flooding caused major damage throughout the city when unprecedented rainfall overwhelmed the Red River and its tributaries.

-FEMA Flood Risk Profile: Rapides County
+FEMA Flood Risk Profile: Rapides Parish

 Based on FEMA's National Risk Index, which evaluates flood risk at the county level using historical loss data, exposure, and vulnerability.